IFlippie/Pipes-Liquid/Assets/readme.txt

 calculating the direction again FOR EACH pipe part that has moved because of the curve

 apply shader for texture and color preview

+Figure out how to use the generated points because the current way has no implementation for Bezier curves

+So either continue with the points and use them or find a way to implement the bezier curve